 Inside the temple's main hall, visitors can descend into the basement and walk through a completely dark underground passage in search of the "key to paradise" just like in Nagano.
 The key is attached to the wall and is believed to grant salvation to anybody who touches it.
 The main hall also contains a special acoustic spot where visitors can clap to hear an extended resonance as the sound reverberates in the wooden ceiling above.

 Kai-Zenkoji is a 10-15 minute walk from Zenkoji Station along the JR Minobu Line or a 15 minute walk from Sakaori Station along the JR Chuo Line.
-Both stations can be reached from Kofu Station in less than five minutes (150 yen one way).
+Both stations are less than five minutes by train from Kofu Station (150 yen one way).